Skip to content

 For example the sprite created on line 3 would be called 'cat'.

-If the sprite name is Stage, the sprite is the stage and will have all of it's functionality (including it's lack of position)
+If the sprite name is Stage, the sprite is the stage and will have all of it's functionality.
+The stage does not have position, and variables created in them are accessable from other sprites.

 sprite cat{